Seirdy/seirdy.one/content/posts/fediverse-blocklists.md

 norwoodzero.net
 : Admin [pedojackets in a transphobic harassment campaign](https://web.archive.org/web/20230803155542/https://norwoodzero.net/notice/AYME53gDdYuiYrDxtQ).
 [Instance "about" page](https://web.archive.org/web/20230803160235/https://norwoodzero.net/about) contains racial slurs and an animated banner that says "whites only".

+pawoo.net
+: Lolisho instance that does not moderate sufficiently.
+Has had several incidents of actual CSAM and child predators going unmoderated for long durations, despite reports.

 poa.st
 : Well-known Nazi instance.
 See receipts for needs.vodka, kitsunemimi.club, and shitpost.cloud for poast users.